Vertex Splitting, Coincident Realisations and Global Rigidity of Braced Triangulations: Introduction

 \section{Introduction}

-We consider the problem of determining when a configuration consisting of a finite set of points in $d$-dimensional Euclidean space $\real^d$ is uniqely defined up to congruence by a given set of constraints which fix the distance between certain pairs of points.
-This problem was shown to be NP-hard for all $d\geq 1$ by Saxe \cite{S}, but becomes more tractable if we restrict our attention to generic configurations.
-Gortler, Healy and Thurston \cite{GHT} showed that, for generic frameworks, uniqueness depends only on the underlying constraint graph.
-Graphs which give rise to uniquely realisable generic configurations in $\real^d$ are said to be {\em globally rigid in $\real^d$}.
-These graphs have been characterised for $d=1,2$, \cite{JJ}, but it is a major open problem in distance geometry to characterise globally rigid graphs when $d\geq 3$.
+We consider the problem of determining when a configuration consisting of a finite set of points in $d$-dimensional Euclidean space $\real^d$ is uniquely defined up to congruence by a given set of constraints which fix the Euclidean distance between certain pairs of points.